Eduardo Coudet: Internacional return

 On 19 July 2023, Coudet was announced back at Internacional, replacing sacked Mano Menezes for the rest of the year.
 He arrived accompanied by assistant manager Lucho González.
 Four days later, he managed the club to a goalless draw away to Red Bull Bragantino, and took five matches to record his first win as Internacional knocked out River Plate on penalties following a 2–1 victory in regular time at Beira-Rio to lead the team into the Copa Libertadores quarterfinals.
 He proceeded to lead the team to the semifinals, where they got knocked out by eventual winners Fluminense in a 1–2 defeat in Porto Alegre.
 The club finished the league season in 9th, and Coudet's contract was extended for another year.

 In 2024, Inter were eliminated from the semi-finals of the state league, losing on penalties to Juventude in March.
 On 10 July, having lost at home to the same team in the third round of the Copa do Brasil, he was sacked.

 Alavés

 On 2 December 2024, Coudet returned to Spain after taking over Alavés also in the top tier.
 He arrived after the dismissal of Luis García, with the club one point above the relegation zone.
 On his debut three days later, the team were knocked out of the Copa del Rey on penalties after a 2–2 draw away to Minera, a team from the fourth-tier Segunda Federación based in Llano del Beal, a village with 1,300 inhabitants.
+On 3 March 2026, Coudet left the club by mutual consent.

+River Plate

+On 4 March 2026, River Plate announced Coudet as their new head coach.
+On 27 August, he stepped down from his role following the team’s elimination from the Copa Sudamericana.